PUGX/shortid-doctrine/README.md

 type to `shortid`.

-You can generate a `PUGX\Shortid\Shortid` object for the property in your constructor, or use the built-in genrator.
+You can generate a `PUGX\Shortid\Shortid` object for the property in your constructor, or use the built-in generator.

-Example with shortid created manually in constructor:
+Example with ShortId created manually in constructor:

 ``` php
 <?php